-You can change your mind!
+You can change your mind and your major!

 Considering the University of Florida offers a multitude of degrees; how is one to choose?
 Most students begin college with some idea of what they want to study, but it is not uncommon for them to change majors.
 My own children; I have two, considered changing their major but, after seeing how far behind it would put them, chose to add a minor to round out their degree.

 Changing and choosing a major isn’t always easy.
 There are several ways you can support your student as they are trying to decide or consider changing a major.
 One of the main reasons students reconsider or hesitate to declare a major is because they do not understand the career options associated with it.
 Encourage your student to search the undergraduate catalog to see what courses are required in majors that are interesting to them.
 They should also meet with an academic advisor and visit the Career Connections Center.
 There are multiple resources to help them.